-From the celebrated author of the “ferociously intelligent and intensely gripping” (Phil Klay) Into the Sun, a daring novel exploring whiteness, humanitarianism, and the lies of American exceptionalism and white supremacy.
+From the celebrated author of the “ferociously intelligent and intensely gripping” (Phil Klay) Into the Sun comes a subversive, daring, and at times satirical novel exploring privilege, humanitarianism, white supremacy, and the absurdity of American exceptionalism.

-This harrowing search leads him into an underground network of sinners and saints—and everything in between.
+This harrowing search leads him into an underground network of sinners and saints—and straight to the heart of his own complicity.
 An anthropologist who treats orphans like test subjects.
 A community of charismatic Congolese preachers.
 Street children who share accounts of abandonment and sexual abuse.
 A renowned and revered conservationist who vanishes.
 And then there is the journalist himself, lost in his own misunderstanding of privilege and the myth of whiteness, and plagued by traumatic memories of his father.
 At first seemingly unrelated, these disparate elements coalesce one by one into a map of Richmond Hew’s movements.

 Like this book?
 Sign up for occasional updates